SMAC-Group/fc2018_website/content/case-studies/r-package.md

 The accuracy of the forecasts is measured by the mean squared error:
 $$(x_t - \hat{x}_t)^2$$

-The final points are attributed according to:
-...

 The objectives of this case study are the followings:

 - Learn to forecast with **exponential smoothing** and **ARIMA** models.